PouceHeure/blog/content/projects/project_intention-quantification.md

 {{< figure src="/images/quantification-intentions/collision_front_avoid/plots/evaluators.png" caption="Evaluator visualization from a specific simulation test case (Set A): three criteria shown (collision, lateral acceleration, speed).
 Each row shows the metric, its analyzer output, the raw score, and final discounted score." width="850">}}

-This example comes from a scenario where the vehicle narrowly avoids a front obstacle with aggressive lateral acceleration.
+This example comes from a scenario where the vehicle avoids a front obstacle with aggressive lateral acceleration.
 It illustrates how each step of the evaluation pipeline contributes to the global quality score.

 ## Trajectory Comparison

-The quantification framework can evaluate multiple driving intentions for the same scenario.
+The quantification framework has been exploited to evaluate multiple driving intentions for the same scenario.
 The example below considers a situation where the vehicle must navigate around a static obstacle ahead.

 ### Environment Overview